2Shad/CloudGuru-AWS-Certified-Solutions-Architect---Associate/README.md

 4. **Design Cost-Optimized Architectures (20%):**
    - Identify cost-effective storage and compute options (e.g., S3 tiers, spot instances).
    - Optimize network architectures for cost.
+---

+# Key AWS Components

+- **Region**
+  - A physical location in the world that consists of two or more Availability Zones (AZs).
+- **Availability Zone (AZ)**
+  - One or more discrete data centers — each with redundant power, networking, and connectivity — housed in separate facilities.
+- **Edge Locations**
+  - Endpoints for AWS that are used for caching content.
+  - Typically consists of **CloudFront**, Amazon's Content Delivery Network (CDN).